 What Are The Conditions That Are Addressed By The GAPS Diet?

 The GAPS diet is beneficial for treating conditions that are generally associated with gut imbalance like anxiety, schizophrenia, depression, bipolar disorder, and autism.
-It addresses many gastrointestinal issues like irritable bowel
+It addresses many gastrointestinal issues like irritable bowel syndrome, ulcerative colitis, chronic diarrhea, Crohn’s disease, and small intestine bacterial overgrowth.
+As the nutrients you consume are absorbed through the gut, improving your gut health is important if you want to heal chronic conditions or diseases.
+Rebalancing your gut health also helps treat auto immune conditions.

 What Are The Similarities And Differences Between The GAPS Diet And A Paleo Diet?

 The GAPS diet and a Paleo diet focus on healing the gut lining, balancing the immune system, and supporting the healthy growth of intestinal bacteria.
 They avoid the consumption of grains, commercial dairy products, and processed refined foods.
 In addition to this, GAPS utilizes certain supplements like essential fatty acids, high-dose probiotics, essential fatty acids, digestive enzymes, vitamin A, and other mineral and vitamin supplements.
 These supplements rebalance the health of the gut and prevent nutrient deficiencies in people when on the diet.
-Many Paleo dieters also take the help of certain supplements for
+Many Paleo dieters also take the help of certain supplements for digestive support and to take care of their nutrient needs.

 The main difference between a Paleo diet and the GAPS diet is that GAPS allows the consumption of beans, peanuts, lentils, and dairy products like yogurt and cheese, whereas Paleo does not.
 Beans, legumes, and lentils because they contain phytates and lectins which are difficult to digest.
 A Paleo diet focuses on foods that are digested more easily.
 The GAPS diet avoids certain foods that are allowed in a Paleo diet like baking soda, baking powder, dried fruits, coffee, chocolate, aloe, okra, yams, sweet potatoes, molasses, and tapioca.
 A Paleo diet is customized to meet the individual dietary needs of a person, whereas GAPS is not.